Enclavely/tailor/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.2.2 =
+* Minor improvements to the display of the Tailor this Page link in the Admin Bar.

 = 1.2.1 =
 * Removed 'Tailor this ..'
 Admin Bar link from archive pages.